What Is Good Content - How Do I Create It? [Video]

 These statistics prove that good content can be a valuable asset for businesses.
 By creating and sharing high-quality content, businesses can attract new customers, build brand awareness, and drive website traffic.

 Characteristics of Good Content

-First, it's helpful to discuss what kind of content is getting read.
-What makes it popular, stand-out rather than being low-value content?
+Understanding what kind of content is getting read is helpful.
+What makes it popular and stand out rather than being low-value content?
 What are folks looking for when they engage with digital content?

-Whether those needs are to solve a problem or to increase their confidence in your industry, it's your job to put your observations into terms they can understand and learn from.
-That means you can’t just recite the things you know, you have to explain why they're important and how your readers can get the answers they’re looking for by reading your content.
+Whether those need to solve a problem or increase their confidence in your industry, as a successful content creator, it's your job to put your observations into terms prospects and customers can understand and learn from.
+That means you can't just recite the things you know; you have to explain why they're important and how your readers can get the answers they want by reading your content.

 - Provide actionable takeaways

 - DO NOT advertise or sell